 Standing out from the pack is imperative, and never more so than when applying later in the game.
-As Stacy mentioned in this US News blog post, if you want to do well in the admissions process, you have to communicate who you are, not just what you do.
+As Stacy mentioned in this US News blog post, if you want to do well in the admissions process, you must communicate who you are, not just what you do.

-What MBA Programs Say About Round 3 (Final Rounds)
+What MBA Programs Say About Round 3 (and Final Rounds)

 Yale School of Management

-“While you may view a Round 3 application as risky, I believe it should be viewed as an opportunity,” says Admissions Director Bruce DelMonico.
+“While you may view a Round 3 application as risky, I believe it should be viewed as an opportunity,” Admissions Director Bruce DelMonico has said in the past.
 “If you’re successful, you will be able to begin your MBA in just a few months.”